-National carriers Malaysia Airlines and Singapore Airlines (SIA) have on Wednesday (October 30) sealed a wide-ranging commercial agreement to share revenue on flights between Singapore and Malaysia, expand codeshare routes, and participate in joint marketing activities to develop tourism.
+National carriers Malaysia Airlines and Singapore Airlines (SIA) have on Wednesday (Oct 30) sealed a wide-ranging commercial agreement to share revenue on flights between Singapore and Malaysia, expand codeshare routes, and take part in joint marketing activities to develop tourism.

 In a joint statement, the carriers said the new agreement includes SIA subsidiaries SilkAir and Scoot, as well as Firefly, the sister airline of Malaysia Airlines.

 SIA chief executive officer (CEO) Goh Choon Phong said the airline is pleased to take its partnership with Malaysia Airlines to a new level.